Last updated: May 2026

 - Keep knees and hips changing position; avoid tight clothing.

-- Compression socks can support circulation.
+- Compression socks can support circulation on long-haul flights.

 Inflight Comfort